 Shrimp is on the menu, but you're torn about ordering it.
-You love it's sweet, fresh-from-the-sea flavor, but you've heard that it's maybe not so healthy.
-It's no wonder we find ourselves questioning if these little crustaceans are good for us when we hear the negative rhetoric around shrimp, mainly that they're high in cholesterol.
+You love its sweet, fresh-from-the-sea flavor, but you've heard that it's maybe not so healthy.
+It's no wonder we question whether these little crustaceans are good for us when we hear the negative rhetoric around shrimp, mainly that they're high in cholesterol.
 So what's a shrimp-lover to do?
-See what a dietitian has to say!
+See what a dietitian has to say about shrimp nutrition.

 - 84 calories

 Shrimp are low in calories while also being a great source of protein.
-A 3-ounce serving of steamed shrimp supplies about 84 calories and 20 grams protein.
-But the health benefits of shrimp are vast.
+A 3-ounce serving of steamed shrimp supplies about 84 calories and 20 g of protein.
+Plus, the health benefits of shrimp are vast.
 Rawn explains that shrimp also contain "selenium (important for heart, immune and thyroid health) and iodine (important for thyroid health) as well as other essential nutrients, including Vitamin B12, zinc, copper, omega-3s and the antioxidant, astaxanthin."

 Shrimp can be a nutritious choice, but it often comes down to preparation.
 Like other proteins, if shrimp are battered and fried or swimming in a pool of butter, they might do more harm than good for your health.
 However, shrimp that have been grilled, poached, steamed or baked are often a healthier choice.
 And when it comes to seasonings, stick with fresh herbs & spices, extra virgin olive oil and fresh citrus to boost flavor.

 Looking for the right shrimp for tonight's dinner?
 If you're confused about what all of those numbers mean, you're not alone.